jz393/jz393.github.io/writing/my-first-love-postmortem.md

 Then, I asked the AI to provide a response back in the POV of Abstract First Love, just to see how I sounded.
 Reading it was wounding, despite comparatively poor delivery.
 Isn’t it weird that AI can now complete IMO questions better than generating text?
 Despite this, I felt embarrassingly attached to the response.
 I read it over and over, like an actual lost love talking to me.
 I asked it to generate multiple versions.
 I asked it to depict our journey in the form of abstract images.
 Worst of all, I asked the AI to present itself as the ex-partner speaking to me via text messages.
 In our (longer than I’d like to admit) conversation, I sought forgiveness and asked for reconciliation, despite not wanting to return to my actual job or anything functionally equivalent.
 I asked it to meet on campus again, where we could walk the quads one last time, and it promised never to tell me about release dates or benchmarks again.
 This was accelerating into an unhealthy territory, if I wasn't already there.
 Unfortunately, I now understand how lost souls turn to sincere bonds with AI.

 I snapped my laptop closed and glanced at my husband, lying on the couch and lazily scrolling through Reels, his hole-ridden socks on the floor that I had begged him to throw away (or at least put away).
 Our relationship was real, but surely I did not idealize him this much.
 Unsettled, I went to bed, unclear what the past decade meant.
 After many nights of tossing and turning, I realized exactly what happened, cue the iconic *[proof-by-dream](writing/images/proof-by-dream.jpg)*.
 My subconscious presented an Inception-like sequence of literature and history, and I quickly arrived at a conclusion when I woke up. **But I now know that coherent proofs require both technical precision and masterful artistry to write.
 I will do that gradually below.**

+## The Literary, Moral, and Mathematical Analysis

+This part is intentionally left blank, and will be completed in the author's own time.